UnspecifiedLLC/how-we-work/README.md

 # how-we-work
-This repository describes ur working agreements, from values to specific coding standards.
+This repository describes our working agreements, from values to specific coding standards.